Regular Season (Spring)

 All-Star Program (Summer)

 Are you looking ahead and wondering how you can keep playing baseball in the summer months?
-All-Star (Summer) Baseball may be the answer for you.
+All-Star (Summer) Baseball may be the answer for you!

 The summer baseball season is a great experience and provides players with an opportunity to play another level of baseball.
 It is important to know there is a level of commitment required at this level, which differs from the regular spring season.
-There will be 2-3 practices per week plus games.
+There will be 2-3 practices per week plus tournament games on weekends.
 The summer league is very competitive and structured very differently than the regular (spring) season.
 Unlike the regular season, which focuses on allowing every player to play multiple positions, coaches will set the batting line-up and defensive positioning to give the team the best competitive advantage.
 All players will be provided with the opportunity to play six defensive outs and one at-bat per game.
 Specific substitution rules determine how and when substitutions occur.

 - A 75% commitment level is required.